prernaadvani/whatsprernacooking/_posts/2020-12-25-veggie-biryani.md

 * Make the ginger garlic paste by adding the minced ginger, garlic, and jalapeno to a small bowl and then mixing.
 Set aside.

 * Time for round 2 of vegetable cooking!
 Heat the last tablespoon of oil in a large pan.
 Add the cumin, cinnamon, nutmeg, bay leaf/leaves, salt (to taste), pepper (to taste), and 2 teaspoons cloves.
-After the spices are sizzling, add the giner garlic paste.
+After the spices are sizzling, add the ginger garlic paste.
 Cook for a minute or two.

 * Briefly remove the pan from heat, add the yogurt, and mix until incorporated.
 Return the pan to heat, and add all of the vegetables.
 Mix them with the spices.